 Control4 Central Controller, Thermoastat and CoolMasterNer

 We are all creatures of habit, and many of your customers still expect a wall-mounted control interface.
-In this case, this interface is connected to a central controller rather than directly to the HVAC system.
+In this case, the interface connects to a central controller rather than to the HVAC system directly.
 Thus, your thermostat is operating through two intermediary devices that seamlessly connect the two distinct systems.

 In Conclusion